Andrew Cuomo resigns following sexual harassment allegations | DW | 10.08.2021

 He will be replaced in the role by New York Lieutenant Governor Kathy Hochul.
 The 62-year-old will be the state's first-ever female governor.

-Hochul said she agreed with Cuomo's decison to step down, calling the decision "in the best interest of New Yorkers."
+Hochul said she agreed with Cuomo's move to step down, calling the decision "in the best interest of New Yorkers."

 President Joe Biden, along with other national and New York Democratic Party leaders, had previously called on Cuomo to resign.